 How do peels work?

-During the Superficial peel process, for exmple, the acid used in the peel treatment breaks down the binding elements of the skin’s top layer, causing dead skin cells to shed off to reveal the fresh, healthy underlying skin.
-Superficial peels are customised to address minor skin irregularities like discoloration, acne, surface scarring, fine lines, and sun spots.
+During the superficial peel process, for example, the acid used in the peel treatment breaks down the binding elements of the skin’s top layer, causing dead skin cells to shed off to reveal the fresh, healthy underlying skin.
+Superficial peels are customised to address minor skin irregularities like discolouration, acne, surface scarring, fine lines, and sunspots.
 Superficial peels are also used to prepare the skin for deeper peels or to enhance the efficacy of other more invasive procedures that treat severe conditions like cystic acne, pigmentation, deep lines and wrinkles and sun damage.

 Peels deliver the best results when performed as a course of treatments, which is why Superficial peels have the potential to create enough of a ripple effect through all the layers of the skin, to stimulate collagen remodelling in the dermis as well as optimal hydration to reveal younger, brighter, glowing skin.
 For this reason, and the minimal healing associated with superficial peels, they have become very popular.

 Another great option is the Salicylic Acid (Beta) Peel.
-Salicylic acid is naturally extracted from willow bark, however it is now manufactured synthetically.
+Salicylic acid is naturally extracted from willow bark, however, it is now manufactured synthetically.
 Due to its oilier texture, this peel is most effective for the treatment of congested, oily and acne prone skins.
-The Optiphi Lipohydroxy Acid peel is ideal for more problematic skin types, delivering phenomenal results.
-Lipohydroxy acid is a derivative of Salicylic acid, and ensures a cell-by-cell exfoliation and 6 times more hydration than a Salicylic peel.